markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 console.log(name);
 ```

 The above code should create a variable called `name` with your name stored as the value, then the next line will `console.log()` the value of the `name` variable.

-> **Deep Dive:** The Chrome DevTools window can help developers discover bugs and issues in almost every aspect of front-end development, yet sometimes the amount of options it offers is overwhelming and hard to understand at first.
+> **Deep Dive:** The Chrome DevTools window can help developers discover bugs and issues in almost every aspect of front end development, yet sometimes the amount of options it offers is overwhelming and hard to understand at first.
 Luckily, the team at Google have created [detailed documentation about DevTools](https://developers.google.com/web/tools/chrome-devtools) for us to use.

 We've now learned how to create functions, execute functions, how to interact with the user, and store data, let's revisit our `fight()` function and start giving our robot something to do!